Budibase/website/content/blog/open-source-form-builder/index.md

 The compilation of functionality makes it the go-to tool for building data-centric internal tools and forms.
 You can also create public and private forms (authentification).
 This is essential if you are building apps such as CRMs, approval apps, inventory lists.

 What's unique about Budibase, is how you build the form using a GUI.
-The GUI is strikes a good balance of being opinionated and flexible, allowing you to build beautiful looking forms with ease.
+The GUI strikes a good balance of being opinionated and flexible, allowing you to build beautiful looking forms with ease.
 For example, each input comes with built-in validation, accessible styling, and theming.

 ### Ease of use - ⭐⭐⭐⭐

 Getting started with Budibase involves you downloading the builder.
 This provides you with a desktop application that allows you to focus on the task at hand.
-Some people might find downloading the platform is a slight pain, but the reward is worth it.
+Some people might find downloading the platform a slight pain, but the reward is worth it.